 In healthcare, building and developing an ongoing relationship with the patient or HCP is crucial.
 Chatbots are an easy frontline way to quickly and efficiently meet the customer where they are.
 But even better, a chatbot can be a practical way to connect that person to someone at the organization who can field their question or request.

-Getting people in touch with a human as quickly as possible also helps meet requirements for reporting adverse events, where understanding the true nature of the issue and reporting adverse events on time is crucial.
+Getting people in touch with a human as quickly as possible also helps meet requirements for reporting adverse events.
+It allows for more context and creates an understanding of the true nature of the issue.
+In the healthcare industry reporting adverse events on time is crucial and chat experiences are often the first point of contact.

-There’s a fine line in personalization.
+There’s a fine line in personalization for applications, portals, and websites.
 Too much customized information can seem creepy and, ironically, impersonal.
 But finding the right balance helps to deepen trust with your users and nurture your relationship with them.

 Empowering your field-facing team with the right tools and systems (like CRMs) to understand customer data allows them to leverage that information to deliver relevant content in the future.
 (Better than scribbles on a sales rep’s legal pad, right?)
 This centralization of first-party data makes it easier for anyone in an organization to uphold a continued level of service and stay within the legal requirements surrounding data collection.